 The right of citizens to a jury trial is guaranteed by the federal constitution and service as a juror, when called, is a fundamental duty of citizenship.
 Accordingly, the Court is required to carefully scrutinize any request to be excused from jury service.

-If the Juror believes they should be excused from jury service because jury service would cause undue hardship or extreme inconvenience or because their service would have a negative impact on the public, the Juror must make their request in writing.
+If the Juror believes they should be excused from jury service because jury service would cause undue hardship or extreme inconvenience, the Juror must make their request in writing.
 The letter must be sent within ten days of receipt of their summons.
 The Court will not consider employer requests.
 Once a Juror has been instructed to report for jury service, the Juror may not be excused unless there is an emergency or extenuating circumstance.

 What hours will my employee be serving for jury service?